Daniel: Chapter 2

 - Is the one that light dwells within Him

-The Lord had prepared this situation so that Daniel and his three friends were segregated from being directly associated with the “rest of the crowd” of magicians and sorcerers.
-They were not part or participants of the world by being associated with the world as represented by magicians.
-God had kept them distinct from the others, as shown in Daniel 1:20, as they were found by the king to be ten times better than any of the others, so that none of the glory from this situation could ever be shared with the pagans.
+The Lord prepared this situation so that Daniel and his three friends were segregated from being directly associated with the “rest of the crowd” of magicians and sorcerers.
+They were not part or participants of the world by being associated with the magicians.
+God kept them separate and distinct from the others, as shown in Daniel 1:20, as they were found by the king to be ten times better than any of the others, so that none of the glory from this situation could ever be shared with the pagans.
 The stage was set for God to receive all of the glory.
 And as revealed through the Apostle Paul, within the family, all are sanctified through the believer even though they do not believe, 1Corinthians 7:14.
 Similarly here, the king was greatly blessed because of the great belief and faithfulness of his servants, Daniel, Hananiah, Mishael and Azariah.

 In Daniel 2:31-35, Daniel reveals all of the details concerning the dream that the king had the previous night.
 This dream possessed the following attributes: